 Although you may not believe it to be easy, using a stud finder really is a simple task.
 Even simple tools can prove difficult to use if you haven’t ever used one before.
 Considering that, in order to learn how to use a stud finder, you will need to be taught.
 These basic tips will get you started, so listen carefully.

 - Before using a stud finder, you are going to need to clear off the wall.
-That means to remove any paintings and anything else that you may have hanging up on the wall.
+That means removing any paintings and anything else that you may have hanging up on the wall.

 - When you flip the power switch, wait until you hear a beep.
 Once you hear it, you know that it is running and ready to start locating any stud within your wall.

-- Hold the stud finder against the wall.
+- Hold your best stud finder against the wall.
 Make sure it is flat, and then scan across the whole area in which you are going to be working.

 - While scanning, you will need to hold down the locator button.
 If you don’t then it will not provide you with any results.
 This is actually the most common mistake for people who have never used one before.

 - You must drag it across the wall to the right or it will not work appropriately.
 A progression of lights will be flickering while dragging and once those lights turn red, you know that it has located a stud.

 - Once you find the stud, hold the stud finder flat and steadily against the wall where the stud is.
 Use a pencil to mark the position and you are good to go.